 If any of these complications occur, contact your doctor immediately.

-Dr. Jose’ Veliz MD performs facet joint injections at Palomar Pain Management Center which is located in North San Diego County in the city of Escondido.
+Dr. Jose’ Veliz MD performs facet joint injections at Palomar Spine & Pain which is located in North San Diego County in the city of Escondido.